MRobertEvers/btreedb/readme.md

 ## Remaining features

+In no particular order.

 1. Proper write caching.
 All writes immediate write to disk.
 2. Pager free list.
 3. Traverse with early splitting and early merging.
+4. Query Planner
+5. Delete operation